 In terms of religion among the population of Hiroshima, we must rely on national statistics for insight.
 Shinto and Buddhism are Japan's two major religions.

 Hiroshima was first established in 1589.
 It was named as the capital of Hiroshima Prefecture following the abolition of the han in 1871.
-During this time period, the city was a very important urban center.
+During this time, the city was a significant urban center.
 The 1800s saw a great period of growth with the establishment of English language schools and the extension of the San’yo Railway.
 During the First Sino-Japanese War, Hiroshima served as a base for the Japanese government and Emperor Meiji took up residence at Hiroshima capital.

-Industrialization continued throughout the early 1900s and the city became a center for military activity.
+Industrialization continued throughout the early 1900s, and the city became a center for military activity.
 However, a dark period was right around the corner for the city.
-On August 6, 1945, during World War II, a nuclear bomb was dropped on Hiroshima and killed approximately 70,000 people.
+On <a href=” http://www.history.com/topics/world-war-ii/bombing-of-hiroshima-and-nagasaki”>August 6, 1945, during World War II, a nuclear bomb was dropped on Hiroshima and killed approximately 140,000 people.
 This was the first time the US military used a nuclear weapon.
-In addition to the immediate deaths, injuries from the bomb and radiation killed additional residents, with estimates showing that as many as 166,000 people died in total.
-The population of course suffered significantly, while much of the city’s infrastructure was also destroyed, with as many as 70% of buildings completely destroyed and others seriously damaged.
+In addition to the immediate deaths, injuries from the bomb and radiation killed additional residents, with estimates showing that as many as 166,000 people died in total in Hiroshima alone.
+The population, of course, suffered significantly, while much of the city’s infrastructure was also destroyed, with as many as 70% of buildings destroyed and others severely damaged.